 Head's up, there might be affiliate links ahead!

-It’s early Sunday evening and I’m sitting here in bed reading Byron Katie’s book, I Need Your Love, Is That True?
-Gretchen Rubin’s quiz on The Four Tendencies inspired me to pick it up as it confirmed something I’m not proud of.
-I’m an obliger (aka people pleaser).
+It’s early Sunday evening and I’m sitting here in bed reading Gretchen Rubin’s quiz on The Four Tendencies and it has confirmed something I’m not proud of, but I know is true – I’m an obliger (aka people pleaser).
 Lately, I’ve been trying to cure myself of my tendency to put others before myself as it’s become a happiness roadblock.
 Here’s why…

-Okay, she didn’t actually say that (or maybe she did), but she should.
-Think about it – how do you live your best life if you defer to others to determine what that is?
-It’s hard to understand what makes you happy if you’re always focused on making other people happy.
+It’s hard to live your best life when you defer to others to determine what that is.
+Likewise, it’s hard to understand what makes you happy if you’re always focused on making other people happy.

 Let me pause here and encourage that you read that paragraph again because it’s important.
 This is the message that has been hammered into my head in the last few weeks and it’s finally starting to sink in.